anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/03-dns-empirical/collect/README.md

 ## [`run_parallel_ixp_dns.sh`](./run_parallel_ixp_dns.sh)

-`run_parallel_ixp_dns.sh` transforms sampling data from an IXP to an intermediate, pseudonized CSV format.
+`run_parallel_ixp_dns.sh` transforms sampling data from an IXP to an intermediate, pseudonymized CSV format.
 The IXP data is expected to be stored as PCAP files in `/mnt/data01/tcpdumpFiles`.
 The location can be changed by modifying the `LOGDIR` environment variable.